Alternative Methods for Aadhaar Verification When OTP Fails

 Your Primary Alternative: Biometric Verification

-When an OTP isn’t an option, biometric verification steps in as a very secure and reliable alternative.
+When an OTP is not available, biometric verification serves as a highly secure and reliable alternative.
 This method uses unique physical characteristics to confirm your identity.

 Using Your Fingerprints or Eye Scans

 Biometric verification involves using your unique fingerprints or iris (eye) scans.
 When you enrolled for Aadhaar, your fingerprints and iris patterns were recorded.
 During biometric verification, a special device scans your fingerprints or eyes, and these patterns are then matched with the ones stored in the Aadhaar database.
-It’s a highly accurate way to confirm you are who you say you are, as these features are unique to each person.
-Think of it as a digital fingerprint that only you possess.
+It’s a highly accurate way to confirm your identity, as these features are unique to each person.
+It functions as a unique digital fingerprint, exclusive to you.

 Where to Complete Biometric Verification